Did you know...

 Well you do now!
 Filled with fantastic facts and figures to amaze and intrigue . . . once you start reading you'll be hooked for hours!

-Mitchell Symons was born in London and educated at Mill Hill School and the LSE, where he studied Law.
+Mitchell Symons was born in 1957 in London and educated at Mill Hill School and the LSE, where he studied Law.
 Since leaving BBC TV, where he was a researcher and then a director, he has worked as a writer, broadcaster and journalist.
 He was a principal writer of early editions of the board game Trivial Pursuit and has devised many television formats.
 Currently he writes an award-winning column for the Sunday Express.